adavidBlancoUPF/Violin-Experiment-/README.md

 The output of "generate_scores.m" is saved in the folder called "New_generated_scores" in musicxml format.
 We used MuseScore to convert the xml files to images in png.

+In Max_code we have the software developed in Max to process the sound in real-time during the experiment (pitch shifting).

 In Violin_Sample_sounds we have all the code used for the generation of the melodies that participants hear as reference in our experiment.
 The reference sound used to create the melodies was a G3 with a length of 0.25seg, played Mezzo-Forte with arco normal acquired from here: